-To examine the effects of astronomical forcing on paleodata, I spectrally analyze age calibration of the currently accepted timescale of geomagnetic polarity reversals, spanning the Cenozoic (0-84 My ago) - the revised Geomagnetic Polarity Time Scale 1995 (CKGPTS95; also cited in the literature as GPTS-95) by Cande and Kent (1995), Table 1 and their Table 1.
-The CKGPTS95 calibration leans on the South Atlantic magnetic anomaly sequence and consists of nine control points adjusted astrochronologically.
+To examine the effects of astronomical forcing on paleodata, I spectrally analyse age calibration of the currently accepted timescale of geomagnetic polarity reversals, spanning the Cenozoic (0-84 My ago) - the revised Geomagnetic Polarity Time Scale 1995 (CKGPTS95; also cited in the literature as GPTS-95) by Cande and Kent (1995), Table 1 and their Table 1.
+The CKGPTS95 calibration leans on the South Atlantic Anomaly (where the strength of the geomagnetic field is decreasing most rapidly) sequence and consists of nine control points adjusted astrochronologically.
 At the control points, the sedimentary record is tied to the astronomical record (Hilgen, 1991) so that the CKGPTS95 has excellent sensitivity primarily to the Earth's (theoretical) 25.7-ky axial precession (Shackleton et al., 1990) and possibly to the ~28-ky (apsidal) precession as well (Hilgen, 1991), while tuning to an eccentricity cycle of 412.9-ky was also performed, which was unlike values other workers used (Puetz et al., 2016).
 As embedded in the timescale itself, the so boosted (systematic) signal becomes an integral part of the overall spectral information, thus easing energy-band (variance-) stratification and enabling separation of actual astronomical periods from any (individually relatively weak) harmonics.
 Besides, the CKGPTS95 has stood the test of time with its peers, unlike any timescale.